RocketDerp/April14_2025/PostMalala/Marriage/World_Malala_Timeline_Year_2012.md

 1. 2009 January 3 - Malala on World Wide Web media blogging about { Women, Girls, Systemic Abuse by Taliban men }

-2. 2012 October 9 - 15 year old Malala bullet in head on school bus
+2. 2012 October 9 - 15 year old Malala bullet in head on school bus with friends (also shot)

 3. 2013 January 3 - Malala discharged from hospital